-Individually, they became more knowledgeable and more confident professionals;
+Individually, they became more knowledgeable and more confident professionals; collectively, they solidified their social bonds and became a tightly connected discourse community and a deeply committed community of learners (Black, 2001; Lee, 2009;

-collectively, they solidified their social bonds and became a tightly connected discourse community and a deeply committed community of learners.
+McDougald, 2009).
+I think you will see this in the two vide-clips that follow.
 The process motivated and supported ongoing growth and development for both the individuals and the group (Freidus, 2002; Freidus et al., 2004, 2006; Little, 2007; Lyons & LaBoskey, 2002 In Clift, 2009, p.184).